 The IFTR runs two annual essay competitions for the New Scholars' Prize and Helsinki Prize.

-New Scholars' Prize 2018
+New Scholars' Prize

 The New Scholars' Prize is awarded to the best essay, judged on originality, coherence and rigour.
-The first prize would enable the winner to attend the 2018 IFTR conference at the University of Arts, Belgrade, Serbia.
+The first prize would enable the winner(s) to attend the IFTR conference.
 It covers the following costs: conference registration, economy travel and student accommodation (or equivalent) for the duration of the conference.

 The Helsinki Prize was founded by the student Congress Team of the 2006 IFTR/FIRT World Congress in Helsinki.
-Since 2011, it has been offered annually by IFTR to a promising new scholar who may be a postgraduate or lecturer at any university, but whose country of origin and of first degree-level studies is in Africa, Asia, South America or the Middle East, and who wishes to participate in an IFTR conference.
+Since 2011, it has been offered annually by IFTR to a promising new scholar who may be a postgraduate or lecturer at any university, but whose country of origin and of first degree-level studies is in Africa, Asia or South America, and who wishes to participate in an IFTR conference.
 The prize is awarded on the basis of the merit of the essay and strives to promote the exchange and networking of new scholars in developing regions, and to encourage research in the field of theatre in their countries.
 The prize would enable the winner(s) to attend the IFTR conference.
 It covers the following costs: conference registration, economy travel and student accommodation (or equivalent) for the duration of the conference.

 Information on Prizes for IFTR 2023 Accra can be found here.

 New Scholars Prize and Helsinki Prize: Recent Past Winners

 New Scholars Prize: Rachel Merrill Moss, Lecturer in Dramatic Literature at Boston University (USA) for the essay ’The Theatre of Jewish Absence in Poland’